JoakimHaurum/DL_Projects/README.md

 For the projects I use the Keras framework with the Theano framworks as backend.

-Currently looking into trying out different type of GAN networks, as well as verification and segmentation networks (e.g. siamese networks and UNet)
+Currently looking into trying out different type of GAN networks, as well as verification and segmentation networks (e.g. siamese networks and UNet).
+I believe the current GAN results are not ideal, and I'll try and look into whether it is the code or hyperparameters/architecture, as soon as possible.

 **Table of Contents**
 - [GAN](#gan)